Skin and beauty

 A strand of hair is made up of extruded, compacted dead cells.
 It grows from living

 follicles in the skin of the scalp.
-At the shaft, or root of the hair, all of your
+At the hair follicle, or root of the hair, all

-major systems are at work, including your circulatory, endocrine, and nervous systems.
+of your major systems are at work, including your circulatory, endocrine, and nervous

 Every hair follicle has four distinct phases it cycles through on a regular basis: